Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_22_benchmark/guide.en-gb.md

 ## Benchmark Process with YCSB and SimRunner

-> [!WARNING]
+> [!warning]
 > With YCSB version 0.17.0, make sure you have Python 2 installed, as YCSB will encounter errors if Python 3 is used.

-### Step 0: Set up an OVHcloud MongoDB Cluster
+### Step 1: Set up an OVHcloud MongoDB Cluster

 - [Set up the OVHcloud MongoDB cluster](/pages/public_cloud/public_cloud_databases/mongodb_13_getting_started).
 Make sure to select a plan with similar hardware specifications compared to the other databases with which you would like to benchmark.

-### Step 1: Determine The Primary Node of MongoDB Cluster
+### Step 2: Determine The Primary Node of MongoDB Cluster

 1. Connect to the MongoDB cluster with the mongoshell, and then issue the command `rs.status()`.
-2. Find the element with `members.stateStr: 'PRIMARY'` .
+2. Find the element with `members.stateStr: 'PRIMARY'`.
 3. Take note of the value of the `members.name` field for that element. eg. `name: 'node2-0b70a1b78fff6c0e-admin.database.cloud.ovh.net:27017'`.
-You will use it in STEP 3 to load and run YCSB.
+You will use it in STEP 4 to load and run YCSB.

-### Step 2: Configure The YCSB Workload
+### Step 3: Configure The YCSB Workload

-YCSB provide pre-configured workloads under the `ycsb-0.17.0 > workloads` folder.
-You can setup your own workload based on the behavior of your application.
+YCSB provides pre-configured workloads under the `ycsb-0.17.0 > workloads` folder.
+You can set up your own workload based on the behavior of your application.

->[!NOTE]
+>[!primary]
->See [YCSB Core Properties ](https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties) for the list of available workload properties.
+> See [YCSB Core Properties](https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties) for the list of available workload properties.

 Here is an example of a workload: